 NILC consultant and former managing attorney Joan Friedland is the principal author of this report.
 NILC staff Tanya Broder, Shiu-Ming Cheer, Kamal Essaheb, Melissa Keaney, Avideh Moussavian, and Diana Pliego made valuable contributions to its drafting and review.
 Also contributing were Neema Singh Guliani and Chris Rickerd of the American Civil Liberties Union, Jennifer Lynch of the Electronic Frontier Foundation, and Lena Graber of the Immigrant Legal Resource Center.
 NILC's Patrick O'Shea helped shepherd the project.
 Josh Kalven of Newsbound, Inc., created the illustrations and designed the report's cover.
 NILC's Richard Irwin edited, designed, and formatted the report.
 Contents: Detailed Table

-How ICE Works with State and Local Officials to Enforce Immigration Law 3 What are some mechanisms that facilitate U.S. Immigration and Customs Enforcement (ICE) entanglement with state and local law enforcement?
-3 How does Secure Communities work?
-4 How do 287(g) programs work?
-5 What other mechanisms give ICE officers access to local arrest records?
-6 How do state and local law enforcement officers use the National Crime Information Center (NCIC) database?
-7 Why does civil immigration information appear in responses to FBI criminal background checks received by state and local law enforcement and state and local agencies?
-8 Does ICE conduct joint operations with state and local law enforcement and use their technology?
-8 What can you do to minimize ICE's entanglement with state and local law enforcement?
-9 How Local, State, and Federal Gang Databases Interact, and How They Harm Immigrants How are individuals identified as gang members? .
-10 What are the consequences for immigrants identified as gang members? .
-10 How do state and federal gang databases interact? .
+How ICE Works with State and Local Officials to Enforce Immigration Law What are some mechanisms that facilitate U.S. Immigration and Customs Enforcement (ICE) entanglement with state and local law enforcement?
+How does Secure Communities work?
+How do 287(g) programs work?5 What other mechanisms give ICE officers access to local arrest records?
+How do state and local law enforcement officers use the National Crime Information Center (NCIC) database?7 Why does civil immigration information appear in responses to FBI criminal background checks received by state and local law enforcement and state and local agencies?
+Does ICE conduct joint operations with state and local law enforcement and use their technology?
+What can you do to minimize ICE's entanglement with state and local law enforcement?
+How Local, State, and Federal Gang Databases Interact, and How They Harm Immigrants 10 They Harm Immigrants 10 How are individuals identified as gang members?
+10 • • How are individuals identified as gang members?
+10 How are individuals identified as gang members?
+How are individuals identified as gang members?
+How are individuals identified as gang members?
+10 What are the consequences for immigrants identified as gang members?
+10 How do state and federal gang databases interact?
 10 What's wrong with gang databases?
-11 What can you do? .
-12 How DHS Agencies and State and Local Law Enforcement Use Mobile Biometrics Devices to Identify People for Immigration Enforcement Purposes 13 Do ICE, CBP, and local law enforcement use mobile devices to collect biometric information, such as fingerprints, photographs and iris scans, in the field?
-Who gets fingerprinted and photographed in the field?
-What happens to those fingerprints and photographs?
-Does ICE cooperate with state and local law enforcement in using mobile , 14 technology? .
-14
+11 What can you do?
+12 How DHS Agencies and State and Local Law Enforcement Use Mobile Biometrics Devices to Identify People for Immigration How are individuals identified as gang members?
+10 What are the consequences for immigrants identified as gang members?
+10 How do state and federal gang databases interact?
+10 What's wrong with gang databases?
+11 What can you do?
+12 How DHS Agencies and State and Local Law Enforcement Use How are individuals identified as gang members?10What are the consequences for immigrants identified as gang members?10How do state and federal gang databases interact?10What's wrong with gang databases?11What can you do?12How DHS Agencies and State and Local Law Enforcement Use Mobile Biometrics Devices to Identify People for Immigration Enforcement Purposes13Do ICE, CBP, and local law enforcement use mobile devices to collect biometric information, such as fingerprints, photographs and iris scans, in10 How are individuals identified as gang members?
+10 What are the consequences for immigrants identified as gang members?
+10 How do state and federal gang databases interact?
+10 What's wrong with gang databases?
+11 What can you do?
+12 How DHS Agencies and State and Local Law Enforcement Use 10 Mobile Biometrics Devices to Identify People for Immigration 13 Do ICE, CBP, and local law enforcement use mobile devices to collect biometric information, such as fingerprints, photographs and iris scans, in the field?
+13